lamnhan066/isolate_manager/README.md

       return fibonacci(message);
     },
     onInitial: (controller, initialParams) {
-       // This event will be executed before all the other events
+       /* This event will be executed before all the other events and only one time. */ },
-       //
-       // This event can be a `Future`.
-    },
     onDispose: (controller) {
        /* This event will be executed after all the other events and should NOT be a `Future` event */